Frequently asked questions

 No, but you can create a separate sperm deposit.

 We oversee the number of pregnancies to comply with applicable legislation in various countries.
 For example, a donor may provide children to no more than 12 families in Denmark.

 Unfortunately, we cannot accept you on our donor program, if you do not know your biological family’s medical history.

 Yes.
-You receive your compensation in cash and anonymously, and you must report your income yourself.
+You receive your compensation anonymously, and you must report your income yourself.

 We test blood and urine for STIs and some genetic disorders.